Used Ford GT For Sale

 With such a labor intensive build process, Ford has limited production to 250 for the 2017 model year.
 Potential buyers must submit applications to Ford in order to be selected for purchase.
 This caused a storm of social media buzz with videos of the application process going viral.
 The Ford GT price is expected to be $485,000 but dealers will inevitably add a “market adjustment” to the window sticker.

 By far the most significant aspect of the 2017 Ford GT is how it makes power.
 Shocking the automotive world, the GT arrived with a twin turbo 3.5L V6 from their EcoBoost lineup.
 Many derided the diminutive size, but the proof is in the numbers.
 The 2017 GT makes over 600 hp and 550 lb-ft of torque.
 The engine and turbochargers are closely related to the 2017 Ford Raptor and Taurus SHO.

-The secretive design team known as Ford’s Skunkworks had several goals for the 2017 Ford GT.
+The secretive design team known as Ford’s Skunkworks had several goals for the return of Fords halo car.
 Their primary focus was to build a car with the best power to weight ratio in the industry.
 To do this, extensive use of carbon fiber was employed to achieve a curb weight under 2,900 lbs.
 This is achieved with a narrow cockpit flanked by flying buttresses that connect the rear quarter panels to the roof.
 Production details are being fine tuned on race tracks around the world in order to make sure the 2017 GT is a force to be reckoned with.

 2017 Ford GT Interior